dlmiddlecote/openapi-collector/README.md

 By processing annotated `Service`s, the UI is automatically updated with new specifications as they are added or evolve, and is an excellent way to explore APIs.

+This project was heavily inspired in style and implementation by [hjacobs/kube-janitor](https://github.com/hjacobs/kube-janitor).

 ## Design

 ![Architecture Diagram](docs/architecture-diagram.png)